muratk5n/thirdwave/en/index.md

 ---

-German Press Commends Moroccan Green Hydrogen Capabilities..
+"German Press Commends Moroccan Green Hydrogen Capabilities..
 The strategic partnership between Morocco and Germany brought them to sign a joint declaration on the development of green hydrogen in 2020, called Power-to-X, which aims to promote renewable energies...